 The tubers for planting each plot should be placed in a marked bag or tray prior to planting.
 Once the seed drills have been prepared the field plan can then be marked out using measuring tape and strings.
 Tubers from the marked containers can then be hand planted into the drills between the strings according to the field plan.

-Once planting and post-planting cultivations are complete and the plants have emerged the field plan should be used to mark each plot with a numbered stake to identify the plot.
+Once planting and post-planting cultivations are complete and the plants have emerged, the field plan should be used to mark each plot with a numbered stake to identify the plot.
 A “guide to plots” should be produced for use by inspectors.
-During plant growth prior to the training period an experienced inspector or field scientist should ensure the plots are in good condition rogueing plants where necessary.
+During plant growth prior to the training period an experienced inspector or field scientist should ensure the plots are in good condition - rogueing plants where necessary.
 The field should be given normal agronomic care throughout.
 Crop spraying should be avoided immediately prior to the field being used by trainees.

 4. Types of training plots